 The anatomical drawing should be used to indicate the location of the symptoms.
 It will suffice to put shading on the figure in the zone in which the symptom is observed.
-If there are several symptoms to be located and its location on the drawing is not sufficiently evident from the context of the indicator is can be indicated with an arrow indicator that refers to the its location on the drawing is not sufficien shading.
+If there are several symptoms to be located and its location on the drawing is not sufficiently evident from the context of the indicator it can be indicated with an arrow indicator that refers to the shading.